-The foundations laid by the RAP team are being built upon by the current team, OFC Head of Refereeing Kevin Stoltenkamp and his Solomon Islands-based colleague Neil Poloso.
+The foundations laid by the RAP team are being built upon by the current team – OFC Head of Refereeing Kevin Stoltenkamp and his Solomon Islands-based colleague Neil Poloso.
 The success of the programme can be seen in the ever-increasing level of representation of Oceania officials at FIFA tournament.